The global photo booth market is projected to grow by 16% each year, compounded, between 2021 and...

 The market size of janitorial services is growing in the United States, making it a great time to consider starting your own business.
 However, planning all the details can get exhausting and daunting for first-time entrepreneurs.
 You will also need to ensure you have the right budget and funding for your startup.
-So, how much does it cost to start a cleaning business?
-Costs can vary greatly depending on your business plans, so this blog will explore the nitty-gritty details of every expense you can think of so you won’t feel blindsided when it comes time to pay the bills.

 Commercial vs. Residential Cleaning Business

 There are two different types of cleaning businesses.
 Residential cleaning involves servicing people’s homes, while commercial cleaning involves cleaning other business spaces..
 In commercial spaces, you will need more expensive industrial equipment to do heavy-duty cleanings like window-washing and floor waxing.
-If you’re looking to keep your startup costs low, business financing may be the perfect solution you need to finance the equipment to grow your business regardless if you are a commercial or residential cleaning business.
+If you’re looking to keep your startup costs low, business financing or leasing may be the perfect solution you need to obtain the equipment to grow your business regardless if you are a commercial or residential cleaning business.

-There’s also a difference in workstyle to consider when deciding between the two.
+There’s also a difference in work style to consider when deciding between the two.
 Cleaning homes is about being detail-oriented and thorough in a small space while cleaning office buildings is more fast-paced.
 If you are looking to work at night, a lot of businesses prefer you clean during those hours, which can be helpful if you have childcare needs.

 Prepare for Startup Costs